Wilhelm Frick: Nazi career

 In the aftermath of the putsch, Wilhelm Frick was elected a member of the German Reichstag parliament in the federal election of May 1924.
 He had been nominated by the National Socialist Freedom Movement, an electoral list of the far-right German Völkisch Freedom Party and then banned Nazi Party.
 On 1 September 1925, Frick joined the re-established Nazi Party.
 On 20 May 1928, he was one of the first 12 deputies elected to the Reichstag as Nazi Party members.
 He associated himself with the radical Gregor Strasser; making his name by aggressive anti-democratic and antisemitic Reichstag speeches, he climbed to the post of the Nazi parliamentary group leader (Fraktionsführer) in 1928.
 He would continue to be elected to the Reichstag in every subsequent election in the Weimar and Nazi regimes.
 First elected from the Nazi electoral list in 1928, he was returned as a deputy from electoral constituency 27 (Palatinate) in 1930 and from constituency 12 (Thuringia) thereafter.

-In 1929 Thuringian state election, as the price for joining the coalition government of the Land (state) of Thuringia, the NSDAP received the state ministries of the Interior and Education.
+After the 1929 Thuringian state election, as the price for joining the coalition government of the Land (state) of Thuringia, the NSDAP received the state ministries of the Interior and Education.
 On 23 January 1930, Frick was appointed to these ministries, becoming the first Nazi to hold a ministerial-level post at any level in Germany (though he remained a member of the Reichstag).
 Frick used his position to dismiss Communist and Social Democratic officials and replace them with Nazi Party members, so Thuringia's federal subsidies were temporarily suspended by Reich Minister Carl Severing.
 Frick also appointed the eugenicist Hans F. K. Günther as a professor of social anthropology at the University of Jena, banned several newspapers, and banned pacifist drama and anti-war films such as All Quiet on the Western Front.
 He was removed from office by a Social Democratic motion of no confidence in the Thuringian Landtag parliament on 1 April 1931.